microprediction/rediz/README.md

 ### Prediction

 The primary motivation for using Rediz is short term prediction.
-Rediz is not an analytics package per se but rather, orchestrates incentive based prediction by other packages and humans.
+Although rediz.samplers contains some rudimentary methods, Rediz is not intended to be an analytics package per se but rather, a way of orchestrating incentive based prediction.
 As data arrives, rewards for accurate prediction are computed in an incremental manner.

+#### Accounting

-This updates balances attached to write_keys.
+A set() triggers updates to balances to write_keys.
+Balances can be read by those possessing the write_key.

+         get_balance(self, write_key )

 The user creating a stream through repeated use of set() does not need to take any further action in order that prediction occur.
 They need only browse the results which will, hopefully, become more accurate over time.
 The stream of credits provided by set() or mset() subsidizes an otherwise zero-sum game played between contributors.
-The default subsidy is 1 unit with set() and 1000 units with mset().

-#### Predictable values (scalar only for now)

-At present only scalar data is predicted.
-This means the set() operation should be similar to:
+#### Providing a univariate time series stream for prediction

+For the simplest kind of prediction use set()

     rdz.set(name='air-pressure-06820.json',write_key=my_secret_key,value=26.2)

-The scalar data is assumed to be continuous.
-Soon, Rediz prediction will provide better support for:

-- Low dimensional continuous valued data (e.g. R^3, R^4)
-- High dimensional continuous valued data (e.g. R^15, R^50)
-- Dictionary style data
-- Categorical data
-- Ordinal data
-- Two dimensional geospatial data (lat/long in geohash)

-Cunning users may already be able to use existing Rediz scalar prediction to effect some of these cases.
+to predict univariate time series data predictions (samples) accessed via:

+    rdz.get_predictions(name='air-pressure-06820.json', delay=15)

+or directly 'predictions::15::air-pressure-06820.json'

-#### Providing predictions
+#### Providing multivariate time series streams for multivariate prediction

+The set() command also accepts a vector quantity.
+However this will not trigger prediction.
+Instead, mset() should be called:

+     names  = [ 'airp-06820.json', 'airp-06821.json', 'airp-06821.json' ]
+     values = [ 26.2, 33.4, 44.1 ]
+     write_keys = [ write_key for _ in names ]
+     budgets = [ 100, 100, 100 ]
+     rdz.mset(names=names,values=values, budgets=budgets, write_keys=write_keys)

+This initiates prediction of each of the three variables.
+However it also creates derived (implied) predictions

+- Prediction of implied percentiles
+- Prediction of two and three dimensional implied Copulas

+These derived markets are assigned names such as

+    'z1~airp-06820.json'
+    'z3~airp-06820~airp-06821~airp-06821.json'

+as well as ancilliary streams such as

+    delayed:15:z2~airp-06820~airp-06821~airp-06821.json

+as with any name.
+As the reader will infer, Rediz takes a novel, multi-stage approach to multivariate prediction that is inspired by the theory of Copula functions.

+#### Predicting univariate streams

-Predictions of a data stream can be made by anyone supplying a set of value scenarios and a write_key.
+In Rediz, prediction is synonymous with the provision of Monte Carlo paths, as distinct from a single number forecast (point estimate).
+Predictions of a data stream can be made by anyone supplying a set of sorted value scenarios and their own write_key (used to track their rewards).
+For example:

+    my_scenarios = sorted(list(np.random.randn(1000)))
-    rdz.predict(name="air-pressure-06820.json", write_key="my-obscure-key-81763198236891632", values = my_scenarios)
+    rdz.predict(name="airp-06820.json", write_key="my-obscure-key-81763198236891632", values = my_scenarios, delay=15)

-where here "my_scenarios" is a list of values of the same type as the target (i.e. float for now).
+ The delay argument indicates the horizon in seconds.
+Here "my_scenarios" is a list of scalar values - the same type as the target (i.e. float).
 The list should be of standard length given by rdz.NUM_PREDICTIONS.

-The list of values provided can be conceptualized as a collection of Monte Carlo paths of some model, or quasi-Monte Carlo points (sigma points) providing an atomic approximation.
-However as the reward scheme effects a smoothing of sorts, perhaps it is most accurate to think about the values provided as a kind of basis for the distribution function.
-A future version of Rediz may allow for weights to be supplied.
+The list of values provided can be conceptualized as a collection of samples of a probabilistic model, or perhaps quasi-Monte Carlo points (e.g. sigma points) providing an atomic approximation.
+However as the reward scheme effects a smoothing of sorts, perhaps it is most accurate to think about the values provided as basis for the distribution function.
+A future version of Rediz may allow for weights to be supplied alongside scenarios.

+#### Predicting implied z-score streams

+An identical call can be used to predict implied z-scores.

+    my_scenarios = list(np.random.randn(1000))
+    rdz.predict(name="z1~airp-06820.json", write_key="my-obscure-key-81763198236891632", values = my_scenarios, delay=15)

+Implied z-scores are approximately N(0,1) independent random variables.
+They are computed by looking at the percentiles of submitted scenarios close to the realized outcome.

+#### Predicting implied z-curve streams

+Once again, an almost identical call replacing predict() with zpredict() can be used to convey opinion about the joint behaviour.

+    my_scenarios = list( [ np.random.randn(3) ] for _ in range(1000) ] )
+    rdz.predict3d(name="z3~airp-06820~airp-06821~airp-06821.json", write_key="my-obscure-key-81763198236891632", values = my_scenarios, delay=15)

+The predict3d() method will do the following:

+- Convert a three dimensional sample to a one dimensional sample.
+- Call predict(name="z3~airp-06820~airp-06821~airp-06821.json")

+The stream "z3~airp-06820~airp-06821~airp-06821.json" is a univariate stream that is roughly normally distributed.
+It is a matter of preference as to whether it is best to predict in three dimensions or one.
+One can alternatively call rdz.predict() directly, providing univariate samples rather than tri-variate.

+The analogous function predict2d() is a convenience for predicting streams such as "z2~airp-06820~airp-06821.json"

 #### Benchmark prediction

 The owner of the stream is automatically a participant using predictions generated by Rediz.
-The benchmark prediction approaches the empirical distribution.
-As noted, the owner of the stream is typically looking to pay for accurate prediction by others so it is not important that this benchmark be extremely good, merely that there is one.
+The benchmark prediction algorithm is found in rediz.samples.
+As noted, the owner of the stream is typically looking to pay for accurate prediction by others over and above this benchmark.

 #### Collectively generated distributions